 - Tax, government and/or regulatory authorities;

 - Prosecuting authorities and courts, and/or other relevant third parties connected with legal proceedings or claims;

 - Fraud prevention and/or law enforcement agencies; and

 - Third parties where we are required to do so by law.

-The recipients set out above may be based in the European Economic Area (EEA) or in countries outside the EEA.
+The recipients set out above may be based in the UK, European Economic Area (EEA) or in countries outside the EEA.

 Transfers of your personal data outside the EEA